SEARCH & WILDFLOWER HOME PAGE

 Annual, biennial, or perennial herbs, shrubs, or small trees.
 Leaves alternate or less commonly opposite, simple or compound.
-Flowers perfect or imperfect, regular, single or in clusters.
-Sepals and petals usually 5; 5 to numerous stamens (commonly in several whorls of 5), pistils 1 to many.
+Flowers mostly perfect, regular, single or in clusters.
+Sepals and petals usually 5; stamens mostly 15, rarely 5 (commonly in several whorls of 5), pistils 1 to many.
 Fruit is a dry achene, pod, drupe, berry.
 Although the flowers of the Rose Family are very similar, the variety of fruits is an indication of the complexity of this large family.
 The Rose Family gives us Apples, Pears, Cherries, Plums, Strawberries, and Raspberries.
 Numerous Rose Family well-known and showy wildflowers and trees range through the Rockies: Mountain Avens (Geum rossii), Wild Strawberry (Fragaria virginiana), Chokecherry (Prunus virginiana), and, of course, Wild Rose (Rosa woodsii).

 APG places this family in Asparagaceae (Asparagus Family).

 Dwarf shrubs to large trees.
-Leaves alternate, simple, entire.
+Leaves alternate, simple, entire or toothed, rarely lobed.
 Flowers not perfect in catkins.
-Male flowers of 1 to many stamens, female of a single pistil.
+Almost always dioecious.
+Perianth none or vestigial.
+Stamens (1)2-80.
+Pistil 1.
 Fruit is a capsule with numerous small seeds, each bearing a tuft of white, silky hairs.
-This is a very well-known family as it gives us the difficult to identify Willows (Salix spp) and the golden, fall-glowing, and easy to identify Aspen (Populus tremuloides).
+This is a very well-known family as it gives us the difficult to identify Willows (Salix spp) and the golden, fall-glowing, and easier to identify Aspen (Populus tremuloides).
 Silver Poplar Narrowleaf Cottonwood Populus deltoides

 and subspecies fremontii